FlorianDue/demo-scenario/README.md

     <img src="documentation/source/images/img_1.png" alt="">
 </p>

-An extensive introduction into SWAP-IT and its software modules can be found in the documentation.

-## Documentation
-To build the documentation, sphinx and the sphinx rtd theme are required.
-Both can be installed with:

-    sphinx sphinx-rtd-theme myst_parser rst2pdf

-Build the documentation:

-    cd demo-scenario
-    #html
-    sphinx-build -M html documentation/source/ documentation/build/html
-    #pdf
-    sphinx-build -b pdf documentation/source/ documentation/build/pdf/

 ## Docker
 Since not all software components required to start the demonstration scenario are available yet, we provide a pre-build docker container